crnjaja/PrivadoID/README.md

 Decentralized applications, commonly known as dApps, are software applications that run on a blockchain or decentralized network rather than being hosted on centralized servers.
 They utilize smart contracts to facilitate various functions, providing transparency, security, and trust without a central authority.

+When smart contracts are small code units with an autonomous execution, dApps are more complexe, complete applications combining both frontend and several smart contracts as backend.

 In the context of SSI, dApps can be used to create, manage, and verify decentralized identities.
 For example, a dApp could allow users to store their verifiable credentials in a digital wallet, manage access to their personal data, and prove their identity to service providers without relying on a centralized identity authority.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>